-Millions of Americans will make some colossal mistakes when they hit the road this summer.
+Millions of Americans will make some colossal mistakes when they hit the road this year.
 Here, an easy checklist for preventing breakdowns and other roadside emergencies.

 Are you ready?

 Not so fast.
-AAA sure got our attention when it announced that it expects to rescue 7 million American drivers this summer.
-According to a recent survey, more than 60 percent of American families will hit the road this summer on vacation, and four out of 10 drivers are unprepared for emergency breakdowns.
+AAA sure got our attention last year when it announced that it expected to rescue 7 million American drivers during the summer months.
+According to AAA, more than 60 percent of American families hit the road on vacation, and an estimated four out of 10 drivers are unprepared for emergency breakdowns.